19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 1.

 FALCONIFORMES spp\.
-(Except the species included in Appendices I and III and the species of the family Cathartidae)
+(ExceptCaracara lutosaand the species of the family Cathartidae, which are not included in the Appendices; and the species included in Appendices I and III)

 A